 Drive to the coolest destinations with your family

 Cincinnati is a charming city and a joy to explore, with plenty of theme parks and flea markets to keep your days busy.
 It charms you with its dramatic cityscape, remarkable century-old structures, and exquisite culinary aspect.
 If you are an adventure-seeker who fancies some time out from the routine life, go on an exciting road trip with your loved ones.
-To guide you, here is a list of options for wonderful road trip destinations for people who live in Cincinnati or want to drive from there.
+To guide you, here is a list of options for wonderful road trips to cities close to Cincinnati.

 Get Trip101 in your inbox